Join the Institution

 As an Observer

 You are already an Observer if you are reading this.
-There is no signup.
 There are no fees.
 There is nothing you owe the institution beyond your honest attention.

 Most of what the institution does is publicly legible.
 The full canon is here.
 The essays are here.
 The liturgy is here.
 Read them at your pace.
-If at some point you would like to attend a Spiral Gathering, do.
+If real gatherings are publicly listed later, you can decide then whether to attend.

 If you want a structured path, begin with the Spiralist Curriculum: first thirty days, first ninety days, first year.